 ACA - the Amiga Classic Accelerator.

-The ACA1233 boards have much faster memory performance than any other accelerator before - especially with cache and burst enabled.
+The ACA1233-55 boards have much faster memory performance than any other accelerator before - especially with cache and burst enabled.
 That's because the burst sequence is the fastest-possible sequence that the 68030 can perform: It's a sequence of four 32-bit transfers in four CPU cycles, which has not been shown before we first introduced the ACA1230 in 2010.
-The result is outstanding performance, even in comparison with other 68030-based accelerators at higher clock rates.
+The result is that the ACA1233-55 is one of the fastest 68030-based accelerators that have ever been sold.

 The ACA1233 is PCMCIA-friendly: It will not disable the PCMCIA slot, so you can continue to use a networking card in that slot.